LunaMystic/CourseProject/README.md

 * Perform simple BERT based on user specific query
 * Highlighting

+Tips:
+* Try to type your query in manually and click the "BERT" button if you have specific questions like "What's the birth date of Bill Gates?" and the default setting doesn't give you the desired results.
+* When you use our extension with the default setting, a set of keywords will be preferred.
+However, when you use the "BERT" function to search for the answers, enter a complete sentence to get more accurate answers.

 Shortcut:
 <kbd>Ctrl (⌘ for Mac) + Shift + Z</kbd>
 Video tutorial here: https://www.youtube.com/watch?v=Xmho9pgFnyc